-Following the issuance of the Bonds, the District will owe the Developer approximately \$10,120,000 for Road System facilities on behalf of the District and \$4,680,000 for construction of Utility System facilities on behalf of the District based on the most recent information and estimations available to date.
+Based on current calculations and information available and provided to date, after reimbursement with the proceeds of the Bonds, the District will still owe the Developers approximately \$15,871,000 for the current expenditures related to the construction of the Road System and \$28,156,000 for the current expenditures related to the Utility System on behalf of the District.

-Based on present engineering costs estimates and on development plans supplied by the Developer, in the opinion of the Engineer (hereinafter defined), following the issuance of the Bonds, the remaining principal amount of authorized but unissued bonds will be sufficient to fully reimburse the Developer for the existing facilities and to finance the water, sewer and drainage facilities and roads necessary to serve the remaining undeveloped but developable land within the District.
+Based on present engineering costs estimates and on development plans supplied by the Developers, in the opinion of the Engineer (hereinafter defined), following the issuance of the Bonds, the remaining principal amount of authorized but unissued bonds will be sufficient to fully reimburse the Developers for the existing facilities.